tdyachenko/BAHM-Mediation/README.md

 (new code for categorical outcome (y) and mediator (m) variables, which is work-in-progess)

-**You can get an R package "bahm" here following instructions below.**
+## You can get an R package "bahm" following instructions below.

 1. You need to have R installed on your computer:
 	- go to https://cran.r-project.org/mirrors.html